Undergraduate Catalog

 Cara Tomlinson.
 Associate professor of art.
 Painting.
 MFA 1993 University of Oregon.
 BA 1986 Bennington College.

 Sharon E. Torigoe.
-Assistant professor of biology.
+Associate professor of biology.
 Molecular Biology, Biochemistry, Gene Expression Regulation.
 PhD 2013 University of California at San Diego.
 BA 2007 Scripps College.

 Pauls Toutonghi.
 Professor of English.
 Fiction, Expository Writing, Creative Writing.
 PhD 2006, MA 2002 Cornell University.
 BA 1999 Middlebury College.

 Stephen L. Tufte.
-Associate professor of physics and department chair.
+Associate professor of physics.
 Astrophysics, experimental physics, optics.
 PhD 1997, MS 1989 University of Wisconsin at Madison.
 BA 1986 St. Olaf College.

 Éric Tymoigne.
 Associate professor of economics.
 Macroeconomics, money and banking, monetary theory.
 PhD 2006 University of Missouri at Kansas City.
 MA 2000 Université Paris-Dauphine.
 BA 1999 Université de Bretagne Occidentale à Brest.

 Todd Watson.
-Associate professor of psychology, co-director of the neuroscience program.
+Associate professor of psychology.
 Cognitive neuroscience, brain and behavior, statistics.
 PhD 2005 State University of New York at Stony Brook.
 MA 2000 Radford University.
 BS 1997 Pennsylvania State University.

 Elliott Young.
 Professor of history.
 Latin American and U.S.-Mexico Borderlands History.
 PhD 1997, MA 1993 University of Texas at Austin.
 BA 1989 Princeton University.